Conversations with Search Engines: SERP-based Conversational Response Generation: A Method for Conversing with Search Engines

 \subsection{Response Generation}

 We propose a \acf{PPG} to implement the \ac{RG} module, which is able to generate tokens from a predefined vocabulary and copy tokens from both the queries and passages.
-Especially when estimating the copy probability, \ac{PPG} takes the passage relevance and supporting token likelihood into consideration.
+The idea is that each token can be generated under three modes, i.e., with probability $P(r^t_j \mid Q^t, D^t, r^t_{0:j}, g)$ from the generation mode $g$ (a.k.a. the \textit{vocabulary generator} which generates from a predefined vocabulary), with probability $P(r^t_j \mid Q^t, D^t, r^t_{0:j}, c_{Q^t})$ from the query copying mode $c_{Q^t}$ (a.k.a. the \textit{query pointer generator} which copies from queries), and with probability $P(r^t_j \mid Q^t, D^t, r^t_{0:j}, c_{D^t})$ from the passage copying mode $c_{D^t}$ (a.k.a. the \textit{prior-aware passage pointer generator} which copies from passages).
+The final probability of generating the token $r^t_j$ is a combination of the three probabilities.
+Especially when estimating the passage copying probability, \ac{PPG} models the passage relevance and supporting token likelihood from the \ac{RPS} and \ac{STI} modules as priors.

 Given the previous decoded tokens $r^t_{0:j}=[r^t_{0}, \ldots, r^t_{j-1}]$ ($r^t_{0}$ is set to a special token ``[BOS]'' indicating the beginning of decoding), we first use a stack of Transformer decoder blocks~\cite{10.5555/3295222.3295349} to obtain the hidden representations